-Professor Rupert Leong is a consultant gastroenterologist and Professor of Medicine of University of Sydney (clinical), The University of New South Wales (conjoint) and Macquarie University in Sydney, Australia.
+Professor Rupert Leong is a consultant gastroenterologist and Professor of Medicine of University of Sydney (clinical) and Macquarie University in Sydney, Australia.
 His private rooms are based at Macquarie University Hospital Clinic and in the Sydney central business district.

-Professor Rupert Leong is a Senior Staff Specialist gastroenterologist, Director of Endoscopy and Head of the Inflammatory Bowel Disease Services at Concord Hospital, Clinical Professor of Medicine at University of Sydney, UNSW, and Macquarie University, Sydney Australia.
+Professor Rupert Leong is a Senior Staff Specialist gastroenterologist, Director of Endoscopy and Head of the Inflammatory Bowel Disease Services at Concord Hospital, Clinical Professor of Medicine at University of Sydney and Macquarie University, Sydney Australia.
 He is the Clinical Discipline Head of Gastroenterology at Macquarie University Hospital and the previous Career Development Fellow (level 2 clinical) of the NHMRC.

 Prof Leong is an executive member of a number of government bodies including the Agency for Clinical Innovation of NSW Health nominated for expertise in IBD and the Cancer Council of Australia Working Party on the revision of the clinical practice guidelines for colonoscopy and colorectal cancer, leading the section on surveillance colonoscopy in inflammatory bowel disease.
 Professor Leong was awarded the American Gastroenterological Association Fellowship by invitation on the basis of research excellence in 2012.
 He is the founding director of IBD Sydney, IBD School and IBD Masterclass.

-With over 20 years' experience in patient-care, Prof Leong is widely recognized for his clinical management and endoscopy skills especially on the role of advanced imaging techniques, colon cancer diagnostic strategies and treatment of Crohn's disease strictures.
+With over 20 years' experience in patient-care, Prof Leong is widely recognized for his knowledge, care, meticulous-planning and endoscopy skills especially on the role of advanced imaging techniques, colon cancer diagnostic strategies and treatment of Crohn's disease strictures.
 He consults at Macquarie University Hospital (Suite 404, 2 Technology Place, Macquarie Uni 98123880) and in Sydney Central Business District (Specialist Medical Services, Level 11, 501 George St, Sydney 83781721).
 His global reputation has led to speaking engagements and live endoscopy demonstrations around the world including in USA, Germany, China, Hong Kong, Singapore.
 He is a primary supervisor of PhD, MPhil and Masters by Research students and has supervised international gastroenterology fellows from Hong Kong, Singapore, Malaysia, Philippines, Sweden, UK, Wales, Ireland and Northern Ireland.
 He is principal investigator of a number of clinical drug trials.